stitchdata/stitch-js/README.md

 Each API function expects specific `options` properties, but a couple of optional properties are supported by all API functions:

-- `default_selections`: (optional) this property will be used to set default selections for the data structures to be replicated during the source integration setup.
+- `default_streams`: (optional) this property will be used to set default selections for the data structures to be replicated during the source integration setup.
 It should be an object of the form `{"table_name": true}`. **Note:** If a table name is given that is not produced by the source integration, it is ignored.
 Values other than `true` are also ignored, and nesting of default selections is not currently supported - only top level tables can be provided.